aadityaanaik/SQL-Web-Interface/README.md

 - **CSS**: Responsive design using modern CSS techniques.
 - **JavaScript**: Ace Editor for SQL query editing and form validation.
 - **PHP**: Server-side scripting for login, file handling, and query execution.

 ## License

-This project is open-source.
-Modify and distribute as per your needs.

-## License